openhab/org.openhab.binding.zwave/doc/zipato/phpsp02_0_0.md

 ### Parameter 6: device and lighting in same room

 device and lighting in same room
-Bit3: When Bit2 is 0 (Enable), Are the device and the lighting in the same room?
-0: In the same room (Default), 1: In the different room.

-Notice: If this bit is 1, it is recommended also set the Bit1 to 1, cause the PIR triggered, doesn’t mean the people in that room.This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+<p&gtBit3: When Bit2 is 0 (Enable), Are the device and the lighting in the same room?
+0: In the same room (Default), 1: In the different room.</p&gt <p&gtNotice: If this bit is 1, it is recommended also set the Bit1 to 1, cause the PIR triggered, doesn’t mean the people in that room.</p&gtThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
 The following option values may be configured -:

 | Value  | Description |